 Machine level (~/.claude/CLAUDE.md) | Global, all projects | No |

-Keep CLAUDE.md concise.
-Under 150 lines is ideal.
-It's loaded on every request, so bloat costs tokens.
+Keep your CLAUDE.md concise – under 150 lines is ideal.
+Because it's loaded on every request, bloat costs tokens.
 For detailed documentation, reference files rather than inlining them.

 The best CLAUDE.md files follow a WHAT-WHY-HOW structure:

-The critical word is concrete.
-"Follow best practices" is useless.
-"Always use bun run test — never npm test" is actionable.
-Similarly, "dev server runs on port 3000" prevents Claude from guessing — and guessing wrong.
+The critical word here is concrete.
+Something like "follow best practices" is useless because it gives Claude nothing to act on.
+"Always use bun run test – never npm test" is actionable.
+Similarly, "dev server runs on port 3000" prevents Claude from guessing, and guessing wrong.

 Good vs Bad CLAUDE.md